The anti-concentration phenomenon with respect to random permutations

-and the claim follows. \end{proof} Note that we can give an alternative proof with somewhat implicit constants.
-Indeed, it is known that if $I \subset Q$, and $|I| \ge \delta |Q|$, then for some sufficiently large $k$ depending on $\delta$, the sumset $J =kI-kI$ contains a symmetric arithmetic progression $Q'=\{-Nd,-(N-1)d,\dots, (N-1)d,Nd\}$ of step $d=O_{\delta}(1)$ and of length $2N+1$.
-This is an elementary version of the so called S\'ark\H{o}zy-type theorem in progression, where many more is known (see for instance \cite[Lemma 4.4, 5.5]{SzV} and \cite[Lemma B3]{Taosol}).
-Next, by triangle inequality, for each $n\in J$ we have
+Note that one can give an alternative proof with somewhat implicit constants.
+Indeed, it is known that if $I \subset Q$ and $|I| \ge \delta |Q|$, then for some sufficiently large $k$ depending on $\delta$, the sumset $J = kI-kI$ contains a symmetric arithmetic progression $Q'=\{-Nd,-(N-1)d,\dots, (N-1)d,Nd\}$ with step $d=O_{\delta}(1)$ and length $2N+1$.
+This is an elementary version of the so-called S\'ark\H{o}zy-type theorem in progression, for which much more is known (see, for instance, \cite[Lemma 4.4, 5.5]{SzV} and \cite[Lemma B3]{Taosol}).
+Next, by the triangle inequality, for each $n\in J$ we have